 Kendel Hannon, laboratory coordinator

 Tara Williamson, technical specialist

 If you're taking a science course, the following resources are for you.
 They were developed to help you complete your science course requirements successfully.

 Located in Dragun Room 120, (410-777-6370), the Science Computer Lab has about 20 computers equipped with software to support a variety of science courses.
 Internet access is also available.
 This lab can be reserved for class use by your instructor.

 Several of our courses regularly have field trips as part of the curriculum.
-For example, each fall & spring semester, Oceanography, Meteorology, Earth-Space Science, & Environmental Science students are given the opportunity to participate in hands-on activities during 3-hour educational cruises on a skipjack or a schooner sailing vessel.
-These cruises are coordinated through the Living Classrooms Foundation and usually conducted in Baltimore Inner Harbor.
-Students participate in several activities onboard the sailing vessels which include: raising & lowering the sails, trawling for fish, taking water quality measurements, deploying a plankton net, & investigating oyster anatomy.
-In addition students will be exposed to interesting stories and landmarks surrounding Baltimore’s Inner Harbor including historical Fort McHenry.
+For example, each fall and spring term, Oceanography, Meteorology, Earth-Space Science and Environmental Science students are given the opportunity to participate in hands-on activities during three-hour educational cruises on a skipjack or a schooner sailing vessel.
+These cruises are coordinated through the Living Classrooms Foundation and are usually conducted in Baltimore's Inner Harbor.
+Students participate in several activities onboard the sailing vessels which include: raising and lowering the sails, trawling for fish, taking water quality measurements, deploying a plankton net and investigating oyster anatomy.
+In addition, students will be exposed to interesting stories and landmarks surrounding Baltimore’s Inner Harbor including historical Fort McHenry.